sszxc/sszxc.github.io/content/gophd.md

 - **Q: Skills and Expertise？**
   - I am proficient in coding and have developed good coding habits over time.
   - I am familiar with common libraries in robotics and AI such as *PyTorch*, *ROS* and *Pybullet*, as well as EDA tools like *Altium Designer*, *AutoCAD*, and *Solidworks*.
-  - I have gained extensive experience in debugging robot hardware and software through numerous projects.
+  - I have gained extensive experience in debugging robot hardware and software through numerous "dirty works".
+(To debug efficiently is, in my opinion, a skill that is often overlooked but is essential for a researcher.)
   - By gathering the right tools and reviewing regularly, I know how to make things done more efficiently (whether individual or team-oriented).
 And I am able to quickly grasp new concepts (now boosted by the power of ChatGPT).

 - **Q: Work Habits?**